 MOHCD continues to rigorously review the affirmative marketing efforts of all of its borrowers at initial marketing and when developers open their wait lists.
-Monitoring marketing efforts continued to improve greatly and became even more efficient in 2018-2019 with MOHCD expanding its online application and listing system called Database of Affordable Housing Listings and Applications (DAHLIA) for new rental opportunities and the replenishment of waitlists for existing affordable housing.
+Monitoring marketing efforts improved greatly and became more efficient in 2018-2019 after MOHCD implemented its online application and listing system called Database of Affordable Housing Listings and Applications (DAHLIA) in 2017-2018.